 4) the lack of technical support or enforcement of minimum password requirements

 5) the failure to block untested or unapproved apps

 6) the absence of remote wipe or delete/lockdown functions to protect data in the event that the device is lost

 Apple considered this list, and this is why HealthKit is protected by bank-grade security and encryption, which means records, notes and other information are protected according to the same standards as bank data.
 All information is stored in securely protected data centres with multiple backups in place.

 Patient profiles and clinical notes in HealthKit can only be accessed through a combination of levels for different practitioners and administrator roles.
 For patients and people everywhere, HealthKit conducts in-depth research to ensure practitioners using their software are appropriately accredited and credentialed.
 This research forms the basis of the extensive searchable practitioner directory that Apple is continually expanding so that users can find the right practitioner for them.

-At this point it seems that there is not a clear winner between HealthKit and Google Fit.
-HealthKit focuses on providing very detailed information and stressing the “health” side of the matter, whereas Google Fit integration with fitness trackers and other wearables and devices makes it be focused more on fitness than on health.
-But it seems that both platforms are becoming a standard for healthcare and fitness apps.
+At this point it seems that there is not a clear winner between HealthKit and Google Fit, because both platforms have their advantages and disadvantages.
+Health Kit focuses on providing very detailed information and stressing the “health” side of the matter, whereas Google Fit supports many more different wearables and devices and focuses on fitness more than on health.